cleanzr/italy/README.md

 * SETT (highest educational level obtained)
 * Q (what is this)
 * id (unique identifier based upon a type of social security identifier that is thought to be very reliable).

+Please see Steorts (2015) <DOI:10.1214/15-BA965SI> for more information about this data set or performing record linkage.

 ## Installation